canalplus/RxPaired/SERVER.md

       If `history` has the same length, then it may be that older logs have been removed from it to respect that limit.

+- **Player registration**: Notify that a new player can be remotely controlled on that WebSocket and announce which commands are available.

+  - `type` (string): Always set to `"register-player"`.
+This allows the server and inspectors to identify that this is a "Player registration" message.

+  - `value` (object): Object with the following keys:

+    - `playerId` (string): Unique identifier that should be used when interacting with that player through "Command" messages.

+    - `commands` (Array.\<string\>): Available "commands" implemented for that player.
+Example of commands: `stop`, `reload`, `pause` etc.

+      The list of possible commands are listed in the [CLIENT.md](./CLIENT.md) file.

+- **Player de-registration**: Notify that a previously registered player (through a "Player registration" message) is not available anymore.

+  - `type` (string): Always set to `"unregister-player"`.
+This allows the server and inspectors to identify that this is a "Player de-registration" message.

+  - `value` (object): Object with the following keys:

+    - `playerId` (string): Unique identifier used when sending the "Player registration" message for that player.

 - **Evaluation results**: An inspector can send JavaScript code to be executed on the device, those are called "evaluations" by the RxPaired-server.